jtstriker3/Joe.Web.Mvc/README.md

 Joe.Web.Mvc
 ===========

-MVC Base Controllers that add Default CRUD methods to any Controller
+MVC Base Controllers that utilize Joe.Business to add Default CRUD methods to any Controller